Folajimi-Fabusuyi/Wreckem-3-Team-Project/README.md

 - Isaac East - IsaacEast
 - Julian Parra - jconnorpara
 ## Project Description
 This project was intended to be an introduction to designing a product using a human centered design process.
 We interviewed students and found out what was wrong or disliked about the current job application process.
 The website is inteded to be a proof of concept to show what an ideal job application and listing website could look like.
 ## Pages Implemented
 1. Landing Page (index.html)
 2. Student Dashboard (student-dashboard.html)
 3. Company Dashboard (company-dashboard.html)
 4. Job Listings (listings.html)
+5. Login (login.html)
+6. Sign-Up (sign-up.html)
 ## Technologies Used
 - HTML5
 - CSS3 (Flexbox, Grid, Media Queries)